Global talent.

 Building collaborations between communities, organisations and international talent.

-Each cohort brings together around 16 participants working in small interdisciplinary teams with local initiatives in The Hague.
-Together we aim to:
+Each four-week programme brings together around 16 participants working in small, interdisciplinary teams alongside local initiatives in The Hague.
+Together, we

 About

-We believe meaningful innovation starts with listening to communities and working together to build solutions that matter.
+We believe meaningful innovation begins with listening to communities and collaborating to build solutions that make an impact.

-By bringing together community knowledge, technology and creative thinking, Tech for Impact turns the neighbourhood into a living lab for inclusive urban innovation.
+By bringing together community knowledge, technology, and creative thinking, Tech 4 Impact turns the neighbourhood into a living lab for inclusive urban innovation.

 Jay Navarro Oviedo

-Works on community driven sustainability, social innovation and collaborative urban initiatives.
+Jay works on community-driven sustainability, social innovation and collaborative urban initiatives.
 His work focuses on bringing together community initiatives, institutions and innovators to create collaborations that lead to meaningful and lasting change.

 Amel Caballero